Almost everywhere injectivity conditions for the matrix recovery problem: Introduction

 \subsection{Related Work}

 In the context of matrix recovery, one already presents many conditions under which $\A=(A_j)_{j=1}^N$ has $\M_{n\times n, r}(\H)$-recovery property \cite{uniq,uniq1,uniq2,uniq3}.
 In \cite{uniq}, it is proved that if $N\geq 4nr-4r^2$ and $A_1,\ldots,A_N$ are Gaussian random matrices, then $\A$ has $\M_{n\times n, r}(\H)$-recovery property with probability 1.
 In \cite{uniq}, Eldar, Needell and Plan conjecture the measurement number $4nr-4r^2$ is tight.
 In \cite{Xu15}, Xu confirm the conjecture for the case $\H=\C$ and also disprove it for $\H=\R$.
+In \cite{Bilinear}, Kech and Krahmer study the optimal injectivity conditions for bilinear inverse problems with employing the dimension theory in algebraic geometry.
+Particularly, assume that the the sparsity of the input vectors are $s_1$ and $s_2$ and they show that if the measurement number $N\geq 2(s_1+s_2)-2$, almost all bilinear maps are injective on the set of pairs of sparse vectors .